-As a Member of the Ontario Legislative Assembly, I can help you with items within Ontario's jurisdiction.
+As a Member of the Ontario Legislative Assembly, my office can help you with items within Ontario's jurisdiction.
 These are just a few examples:

 - Anniversary, Birthday and Special Event Scrolls